Article processing charge

 An article processing charge (APC), also known as a publication fee, is a fee which is sometimes charged to authors.
-Most commonly, it is involved in making a work available as open access (OA), in either a full OA journal or in a hybrid journal.
+Most commonly, it is involved in making an academic work available as open access (OA), in either a full OA journal or in a hybrid journal.
 This fee may be paid by the author, the author's institution, or their research funder.

 Sometimes, publication fees are also involved in traditional journals or for paywalled content.

 Some publishers waive the fee in cases of hardship or geographic location, but this is not a widespread practice.
 An article processing charge does not guarantee that the author retains copyright to the work, or that it will be made available under a Creative Commons license.

 Background

 Journals use a variety of ways to generate the income required to cover publishing costs (including editorial costs, any costs of administering the peer review system), such as subsidies from institutions and subscriptions.
 A majority of open access journals do not charge article processing charges, but a significant and growing number of them do.
 They are the most common funding method for professionally published open access articles.

-APC fees applied to academic research are usually expensive, effectively limiting open access circulation among the less affluent institutions, scholars, and students.
+APC fees applied to academic research are usually expensive, effectively limiting open access publishing to wealthier institutions, scholars, and students.

 The APC model of open access, among other controversies, is part of the wider and increasingly global Open Access OA's ethics debate.